Guide

 Settings groups its sections by purpose:

-• Appearance: theme, font size, bold text, high contrast, reduce motion, bar colour source.
+• Appearance: theme, font size, bold text, high contrast, reduce motion, app icon, bar colour priority.

-• General: date format, time format, first day of week, startup tab, mirror swipes.
+• General: date format, time format, first day of week, startup tab, mirror swipes, Quick Capture button toggle.

-• Event / Task / Recurrents / Habits / Nook: per-domain defaults.
+• Event / Recurrents / Habits / Nook: per-domain defaults.

 • Notifications: enable, quiet hours, vibration, morning briefing, briefing time.